AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-03-28-ES6#2-arrow-function-and-default-arguments.md

 }
 ```

-And if we have no parameter at all we need to write empty parenthesis like this:
+If we have no parameter at all we need to write empty parenthesis like this:

 ``` javascript
 const greeting = () => {